yifan-hou/universal_manipulation_interface/notes.md

 sampler: read one entry from dataset.
 Uses horizon to decide how many timesteps to read
 get_item: read one entry, convert it to a format consistent to the `shape_meta`
 get_normalizer: read all data, exam each key and compute normalizer for it
+    * requirements on shape_meta: normalizer works on a dict.
+Each value of the dict must be array, not another dict.
+All keys must be different.

 ### Workspace
 Instantiate Dataset.
 It uses hydra, so the arguments to __init__ come from config (task.dataset)